Boiler Service Cost

 An LPG boiler is similar to a natural gas boiler and will burn relatively clean.
 Still, it also needs to be regularly serviced by a qualified Gas Safe engineer for safety reasons and maintenance.

-An LPG boiler service will take around an hour, and this should also include an inspection of the tank that the liquified petroleum gas is stored in on your property.
+An LPG boiler service will take around an hour, and this should also include an inspection of the tank where the liquified petroleum gas is stored on your property.

 Biomass Boiler Service